Jawabreh0/autogen-based-self-hosted-llm/README.md

-# Cyprus Codes Self-Hosted LLM with AutoGen Agents and Function Calling
+# Self-Hosted LLM with AutoGen Agents and Function Calling

 This repository hosts a self-contained inference server for any open-source Large Language Model (LLM).
 It offers an OpenAI API-compatible server, along with AutoGen agents capable of advanced function calling.